The Charlatans (1995 album): Tracks

-"Tell Everyone" is an acoustic ballad is about Burgess' faithfulness to his girlfriend Chloe Walsh.
-Collins felt it was reminiscent of Faces, and used a cheap guitar for the acoustic part as he felt his other guitar "sounded too posh".
+"Tell Everyone" is an acoustic ballad about Burgess' faithfulness to his girlfriend, Chloe Walsh.
+Collins felt it was reminiscent of Faces and used a cheap guitar for the acoustic part, as he felt his other guitar "sounded too posh".
 The swamp rock song "Toothache" recalled Led Zeppelin's version of "When the Levee Breaks" (1929).
-The song was almost left off the album as Collins did not like his guitar playing on it, until he was persuaded by Burgess.
+The song was almost left off the album, as Collins did not like his guitar playing on it until he was persuaded by Burgess.
 "No Fiction" evolved out of a jam session between Burgess and Collins; the pair took four months to convince Blunt it was worthy of inclusion.
 It discussed being immersed in life and the evolution of the band.
 Burgess said it was influenced by Young's After the Gold Rush (1970) and On the Beach (1974) albums.
 Wills said "See It Through" was an "appeal to and an anthem for all the outsiders, the misfits, the northerners, the ugly, the Scots, [and] the weirdos".
 The album's closing track, "Thank You", is an instrumental written by Blunt as a form of appreciation for their supporters over the years.
 Charles could be heard at the 14-second mark uttering the title phrase as Burgess handed him a microphone.